nuvo/orca/README.md

 The following commands are available:
 ```
-create resource         Create or update a resource in REST API
-delete env              Delete an environment (Kubernetes namespace) along with all Helm releases in it
-delete resource         Delete a resource from REST API
 deploy chart            Deploy a Helm chart from chart repository
+push chart              Push Helm chart to chart repository

+get env                 Get list of Helm releases in an environment (Kubernetes namespace)
 deploy env              Deploy a list of Helm charts to an environment (Kubernetes namespace)
+delete env              Delete an environment (Kubernetes namespace) along with all Helm releases in it

+create resource         Create or update a resource via REST API
+get resource            Get a resource via REST API
+delete resource         Delete a resource via REST API

 determine buildtype     Determine build type based on path filters
-get env                 Get list of Helm releases in an environment (Kubernetes namespace)
-get resource            Get a resource from REST API
-push chart              Push Helm chart to chart repository
 ```

 ## Why should you use Orca?